AdamCorbinFAUPhD/CEN5035-Software-Engineering-Course-Project/proposal/report.md

 # Executive Summary
 Our group project during the Fall 2019 semester in CEN 5035 Software Engineering will be a Smart Security System.
 We have found there is a lack of flexibility to set up schedules for a security system which lead us down this path.
 We are looking to solve this problem by having an easily configurable way to schedule when the alarm should be enabled or disabled.
 This system will also have the standard features of a typical alarm system.

-The Smart Security System breaks away from the competition in its  ability to connect to and utilize with the owner’s digital calendar to automatically create a detection schedule.This system will also have voice controlled activation which can be used to arm and disarm the system through an Alexa or Google home device.
-To reduce the risk of  failure, the system will also have a backup keypad to enable or disable the detection system in the event that voice was not sufficient.
+The Smart Security System breaks away from the competition in its  ability to connect to and utilize with the owner’s digital calendar to automatically create a detection schedule.
+To reduce the risk of  failure, the system will also have a backup keypad to enable or disable the detection system in the event the Google Calendar schedule was not enough.

 The security system will include cutting edge passive infrared motion sensing technology to be able to detect any movement in the desired location.
 The alarm warning system will announce that a break in has been detected and the authorities have been notified to ward off intruders.
 For added security, the system will capture images, video and audio to relay back to the system owner and or authorities should a break-in occur.
 The system will also have the ability to confirm if an event was real or not using SMS text and/or phone call notifications.
 Giving the owner a short time frame to disregard the event before the authorities are notified.

-Finally the system will have a password secured web interface to be able to view and update the monitoring schedule.
+Finally the system will have a secured web interface to be able to view and update the monitoring schedule through the Google Calendar.
 The web system will provide the user the ability to activate or disarm the alarm and view a live stream of their camera at any given time.

 Our target audience will be for anyone who wants to have a security system that has a busy schedule where they might be traveling often.
 This will help ensure that the alarm system will always be active when the home owner is away.
 \newpage{}